leennoah/DMM_Fall2022/calendar.md

   * Visiting Artist Demo and Lecture
   * Recap previous class rendering
   * Particles (if time available)
 ### B6.
-Hair
+Rigid Bodies
-  * Homework watch tutorial on diy texture making
+  * Homework: work on final project
 ### B7.
 Lecture in FA building
-  * We will attend the lecture about NFTs
+  * We will attend the lecture about NFTs @3:30
 ### B8.
 Work day
   * Work on project
   * Troubleshoot problems